 To Summarize

-In summary we have learnt that repossessed cars under R50,000 are available in South Africa at a few different places.
+In summary we have learnt that repossessed cars under R50,000 are available in South Africa.

 Therefore it depends what is easiest for you as the buyer.